Types of Actions that can be Considered Undue Influence

 - Using threats or actions to control the helpless person.
-As an example, a caregiver in a nursing home may inflict fear in an elderly resident who is unable to take care of herself if the resident does not include the caregiver in her will.
-The resident may fear that the caregiver will hurt her, or perhaps that the caregiver will withhold food, medicine, or otherwise not provide proper care.
+As an example, a caregiver in a nursing home may inflict fear in (or otherwise unduly influence) an elderly resident who is unable to take care of herself if the resident does not include the caregiver in her will.
+The resident may fear that the caregiver will hurt her, or perhaps that the caregiver will withhold food, medicine or otherwise not provide proper care.
 As a result, the resident asks her attorney to re-draft her will to provide for the caregiver.

 - Feigning a love interest.
 The classic example of this is the attractive young woman who falls for the elderly wealthy man, but in fact only wants to marry the elderly man for his money.
 Upon being married, the woman persuades the man to disinherit his children, or to give them a substantially reduced inheritance.